aiidalab/aiidalab-on-azure/README.md

 $ terraform plan
 ```

-If the changes look correct, execute the following command to apply all necessary changes, i.e., create all required resources for your deployment:
+If the changes look correct, execute the following command to create all required resources for your deployment:
 ```
 $ terraform apply
 ```
 Make sure to _review_ the planned changes before applying them by confirming with `yes`.

-If the `apply` fails and you run into problems, refer to the [Teardown section](#tear-down-deployment) on how to reset your environment.
+Should the `apply` fail, refer to the [Teardown section](#tear-down-deployment) on how to reset your environment.

-### 6. Monitor and maintain the deployment
+### 6. Access and maintain the deployment

-In order to interact with the Kubernetes cluster and for example check the status of individual nodes or pods, you first need to configure `kubectl` to use the `kubeconfig` of the cluster.
+In order to interact with the Kubernetes cluster, for example to check the status of individual nodes or pods, you need to configure `kubectl` to use the `kubeconfig` of the cluster:

 1. Change into your deployment directory (e.g. `cd ~/clouddrive/aiidalab.contoso.com`).
-2. Make sure the `kubectl` client is authenticated with the Azure service:
+2. Get/update the required credentials from Azure:
    ```
    $ az aks get-credentials --resource-group <resource_group_name> --name <cluster_name>
    ```